rern/rAudio/README.md

 	- Use only amplifier volume (Unless quality of DAC hardware volume is better.)
 - Disable features if not use to lower CPU usage:
 	- Settings > Features
-	- 64bit version - Disable `Browser on RPi` might cause audio glitches on refresh / switch page
+	- Disable `Browser on RPi` might cause audio glitches on refresh / switch page
 - Coverart as large playback control buttons
 	- Tap top of coverart to see controls guide.
 - Hide top and bottom bars